VIU Campus

 • Reflective observation: reviewing, reflecting on the experience

-• Abstract conceptualization: concluding/learning from the experiment
+• Abstract conceptualization: concluding or learning from the experiment

 Types of Experiential Learning

-• Applied research project
+• Applied research projects

 • Apprenticeships